 Shakespeare portrayed him as a drunken clown with ambitions of grandeur.
 In real life, Stephen Hopkins narrowly avoided execution for mutiny and later ran into trouble with the Plymouth authorities for overserving the patrons of his tavern.

 Stephen Hopkins was born in 1581 in Hampshire, England.
 By 1604, when he’d reached his mid-20s, he lived in Hursley, Hampshire; he had married Mary Kent.

 They lived with her widowed mother, Joan Kent, and kept a small alehouse in Hampshire.
-In 1605, Joan Kent and two others were charged with being common tipplers and fined four pence each.
+Hopkins’ mother-in-law apparently liked to sample the product.
+In 1605, Joan Kent was charged with being acommon tippler and fined four pence.

-As a three-year indentured servant, Stephen Hopkins left for Jamestown on the Sea Venture, a 300-ton flagship leading seven other ships in a flotilla.
+Then that same year, Stephen Hopkins signed up as a three-year indentured servant bound for North America.
+He left for Jamestown on the Sea Venture, a 300-ton flagship leading seven other ships in a flotilla.

 The Sea Venture carried supplies, settlers and the new governor, Sir Thomas Gates, to Jamestown.